skip to Main Content

 Testamentary Incapacity- Appointing a Committee in BC

 Many people beginning their estate plan fail to consider the possibility that they will become intellectually incapable as a result of a degenerative disease, like dementia.
 For the family of people experiencing degenerative disease, the implications of the illness on their estate plan is often the least of their concerns.
 However, it is important to understand the challenges testamentary incapacity can pose for both testators and their beneficiaries.
-To ensure that testators are protected and making choices in their best interest, a committee can be appointed to support the estate planning process and help to manage the testator’s while they are living.
+You can appoint a committee to ensure that a testator is protected and making choices in their best interest.
+This committee will support the estate planning process and help manage the testator’s estate while they are living.

 Types of Committeeship and Their Appointment in British Columbia

-Appointing a committee to manage the affairs of an incapacitated adult is often done after it is too late to appoint a power of attorney.
+People appoint a committee to manage the affairs of an incapacitated adult only after it becomes too late to appoint a power of attorney.

 In order to prove the testator is incapable under the Adult Guardianship Act and petition the court for the appointment of a committee, an interested party must provide adequate medical evidence.
 They must also provide sworn affidavits from at least two doctors confirming the incapacity of the individual.
 The courts can appoint a family member or loved one, a professional, or the Public Guardian and Trustee of British Columbia to the role.